 Make sure you sand down any rough edges and clean the wood of any debris or dirt after all the sanding is done.

-Once the surface is sanded and clean, you need to fill in any cracks or holes that may be present on the subfloor.
+Once the surface is sanded and cleaned, you need to fill in any cracks or holes that may be present on the subfloor.

 This is important to do before painting as it will create a smooth surface for the paint to adhere to.